 Suggested recipes are included in each product container.
-They can be downloaded, along with Quick Start Guides, HERE.
+They can be downloaded HERE.

 Kittens up to 12-months old and lactating cats (queens) should be given Vegekit™.
 For convenience, adult cats may be fed Vegekit™ in households with both kittens and adults.
 Read more on the Vegekit™ page.